Note: This post relates to content in the eighth edition of the MLA Handbook. For up-to-date guidance, see the ninth edition of the MLA Handbook.

 Document in an Archival Collection

-In the entry below, the library may be considered part of the container (Decision Magazine Papers, Manuscripts and Archives, Yale U Library) or part of the location (Yale U Library, MS 176, box 1, folder 20):
+In the entry below, the library may be considered part of the container (Decision Magazine Papers, Yale U Library, Manuscripts and Archives) or part of the location (Yale U Library, MS 176, box 1, folder 20):

 Auden, W. H., and Klaus Mann.
 Prospectus.
-Decision Magazine Papers, Manuscripts and Archives, Yale U Library, MS 176, box 1, folder 20.
+Decision Magazine Papers, Yale U Library, New Haven, Manuscripts and Archives, MS 176, box 1, folder 20.

 Letters

-When you cite letters, include the date of the letter in the middle optional-element slot after the title or description of the letter.
-If you wish to indicate that the letter is handwritten, list “Manuscript” in the optional-element slot at the end of the entry:
+When you cite letters, include the date of the letter in the middle supplemental element after the title or description of the letter.
+If you wish to indicate that the letter is handwritten, list “Manuscript” in the supplemental element at the end of the entry:

 Benton, Thomas Hart.
 Letter to Charles Fremont.
 22 June 1847.
 John Charles Fremont Papers, Southwest Museum Library, Los Angeles.
 Manuscript.